Sales Hub+ app interface

 iOS

-Frito-Lay's 25,000 Route Sales Representatives relied on outdated handheld scanners that made inventory, sales, and delivery tracking slow and frustrating.
-The legacy system spanned over 1,000 screens of disconnected workflows and inconsistent logic.
-This was a full redesign of a legacy platform at scale, and it kicked off just as COVID-19 forced our entire research process remote.
+Frito-Lay's 25,000 Route Sales Representatives relied on outdated handheld scanners that made inventory, sales, and delivery tracking slow and error-prone.
+The legacy system spanned over 1,000 screens of disconnected workflows and inconsistent logic, forcing reps to navigate multiple systems just to complete a single delivery.
+This was a full redesign of that platform at scale, and it kicked off just as COVID-19 forced our entire research process remote.

 Route Sales Representatives in the field